 If the Pilot Won't Stay Lit

-If you've followed the previous steps on lighting the pilot and it still does not light, or if will not stay lit, then you probably have a problem with the thermocouple or an adjustment needs to be made to the pilot.
+If you've followed the previous steps on lighting the pilot and it still does not light, or it will not stay lit, then you probably have a problem with the thermocouple, or an adjustment needs to be made to the pilot.
 You may find that the pilot lights, but that it is an anemic looking flame.
 That's a different problem we'll look at in the next section.Continue to 6 of 6 below.

 06 of 06

 If the pilot lights but the flame is a weak yellow flame, it will not get hot enough to heat the thermocouple to its set point allowing the gas valve to open.

 A natural gas flame should be a bright blue with the tip of the flame having just a tinge of yellow.
 A propane flame should have a bluish green flame with a tinge of yellow at the tip.
 The flame should be strong enough to hit the thermocouple tip about 1/2 inch from the tip end.
 If the flame is weak or shaky looking, check to see that a... breeze or draft is not blowing on it.

 - Adjusting the Flame: There is usually a small screw on the pilot valve body that will adjust the flame.
 You may have to refer to the manufacturer's instructions to find the screw.
 Turn the screw as needed to adjust the flame throw.